chcko/chcko/README.rst

 ``delete`` will delete the role and all its done problems.

 A **color** can be chosen to more easily see in which role one is.

-roles
-^^^^^

-``../<lang>/roles`` lists all roles of the currently logged-in user.

-These roles can also be accessed via a drop down menu when hovering over the student ID.
-Then the currently open page will be reopened with the new role.

 Permissions
 -----------